drywitte/IDD-Fa19-Lab3/README.md

 **a.
 Does it matter what actions are assigned to which state?
 Why?**

+In this case, no. As long as you have finite controle over the voltage, you can determine which state the machine is in.
+However if there were a default voltage, e.g. using something like a FSP where the default voltage is very low, it may matter.
+If the action associated with low voltage was "clear EEPROM", then you may accidentally be deleting data as soon as the circuit is live.

 **b.
 Why is the code here all in the setup() functions and not in the loop() functions?**

+The compiler will fail if you have more than 1 loop function for a program.
+This is because Arduino is single threaded, also this likely avoids race conditions that may occur.

 **c.
 How many byte-sized data samples can you store on the Atmega328?**

+According to wikipedia the Atmega328 has 2KB EEPROM, so that would be 2000 byte sized data samples.

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**